Brief Guide to Alcohol Addiction

 - Do you think you’d be better off if you didn’t drink alcohol?

 Answering these questions for another person can be hard, as the person might go to great lengths to keep the problem hidden.
 In fact, family members may have no idea that the alcoholism is occurring until the person is arrested for driving under the influence or belligerence in a public place.
-But, if you or someone you know does have several “yes” answers to these survey questions, it’s time to sit up and take notice.
-The person needs real help, and we can provide it at Alta Mira.
+But, if you or someone you know does have several “yes” answers to these survey questions, it’s time to take action.
+Your family member needs real help, and we can provide it at Alta Mira.
 Our counselors can develop a program to help the person live without alcohol for a lifetime.
 Please call us today and find out more about how we can help.

 Living With Alcoholism

 While family members may be able to spot a drinking problem in the people they love, the alcoholic may not be able to come to the same realization.
 It’s important to remember that the alcoholic is in the grips of a brain disease, and it can be difficult for him or her to see beyond that disease and realize that recovery is both possible and necessary.
 The National Institute on Alcohol Abuse and Alcoholism suggests that family members follow these steps if the alcoholic refuses to enter a top treatment program: